wwtsjtu/wwt.github.io/_pages/about.md

 - *2023.12* &nbsp;🎉 One co-author new paper has been accepted by **OE** ([Link](https://www.sciencedirect.com/science/article/abs/pii/S0029801822021497))!
 - *2023.11* &nbsp;🎉🎉  One conference paper was awarded by **Best Student Paper Nomination Award** of 7th CCSICC!
 - *2023.11* &nbsp;🎉🎉  I won the **national third prize** in the First Air Force Aviation Innovation Challenge in 2023!
 - *2023.11* &nbsp;🎉🎉  I have been awarded the **First-class Scholarship** for Ph.D.
-Students at the Yazhou Bay Deep Sea Science and Technology Research Institute, Shanghai Jiao Tong University!
+Students at SJTU Sanya Yazhou Bay Institute of DeepSea Science and Technology!
 - *2023.09* &nbsp;🎉🎉🎉 I have been awarded the **National Scholarship** for Ph.D.
 Students at Shanghai Jiao Tong University!
 - *2023.09* &nbsp;🎉  One new paper has been accepted by **IEEE T-ITS** ([Link](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6979))!
 - *2023.08* &nbsp;🎉  One new paper has been accepted by **IEEE CAA/JAS** ([Link](https://www.ieee-jas.net/indexen.html))!
 - *2023.07* &nbsp;🎉🎉  I received the Chinese Government Scholarship to study abroad at the University of Victoria in Canada!